 What you’ll need: 200ml of Jeera Masala Soda, 60ml of Blue Riband Gin

 You either love Jeera Masala Soda, or you hate it with a burning passion, which is pretty much the same case with gin.
 The good thing about this drink is that the gin doesn’t really change the taste of the jeera masala soda a whole lot, because masking the taste of jeera is scientifically impossible, so it’s still very much the drink you know and love/hate.

 What you’ll need: 1 medium size cup of Ganna Juice (sugarcane juice), 60ml of Old Monk, 1 Lemon.

 There’s no better way to beat the Bombay heat than with a nice glass of ganna juice, except for emigrating or getting a summer internship at a big company just for the free air-conditioning, but you can’t put either of those in a cocktail, so let’s just stick to juice.
 You’d think that Old Monk, the most bitter thing in the world after ex wives would totally ruin the taste of ganna, well, it doesn’t.
 If you’re a fan of drinking in the day, nothing is more refreshing, especially in this blistering heat.
 Think of it as a poor man’s Mimosa.
-I’ve made a lot of cocktails in my day, some were great, some nearly poisoned me, but this was my favourite by a long shot.
+We’ve made a lot of cocktails in our day, some were great, some nearly poisoned us, but this was our favourite by a long shot.
 It takes a children’s drink we all loved and adapts it for adult onset depression.